jacobkap/crimebythenumbers/docs/regular-expressions.md

 ### End of string `$`

-The dollar sign `$` acts similar to the caret `^` except it now signifies that the value before it is the **end** of the string.
+The dollar sign `$` acts similar to the caret `^` except that it signifies that the value before it is the **end** of the string.
 We put the `$` at the very end of our search pattern and whatever character is before it is the end of the string.
 For example,  let's search for all crimes that end with the word "Theft".

 ```r